Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Experimental Setup

-{\bf LLM-as-judge.} Responses on \eclektic{} are freeform text, which we rate using LLM-as-judge.
-The LLM-judge rates if the model's response matches reference, see Appendix~\ref{sec:autochecker} for the autorater prompt.
-Autorater responses have over 95\% accuracy on spot-checking but have slightly higher error rate on non-English reference/responses.
-For better validation of our claims without the influence of autorater noise, we use a split of \eclektic{} that require year as an answer, which we refer to as~{\bf \neclektic{}}.
-Questions of the kind {\it In which/what year was $\dots$} make up about 18\% of \eclektic{}.
-On \neclektic{}, we use regex to extract year from reference and response and use exact match to mark the response as correct/incorrect.
+{\bf LLM-as-judge.} Responses in \eclektic{} are freeform text, which we rate using an LLM-judge.
+The LLM-judge determines if the model's response matches the reference; please refer to Appendix~\ref{sec:autochecker} for the LLM prompt.
+Using manual checks, we find that the LLM-judge is largely accurate on English instances but has slightly higher error rates on non-English instances.
+For a stronger validation of our claims without the influence of noise from the LLM-judge's ratings, we use a split of \eclektic{} that requires a year as an answer, which we refer to as~{\bf \neclektic{}}.
+Questions of the kind {\it ``In which/what year was $\dots$"} make up about 18\% of \eclektic{}.
+On \neclektic{}, we use a regex to extract years from the reference and response, and assess binary correctness (correct/incorrect) via an exact match.